chrisgrieser/pdf-annotation-extractor/README.md

 This app is the successor of the [PDF Annotation Extractor for Alfred](https://github.com/chrisgrieser/pdf-annotation-extractor-alfred) and works now completely without Alfred.

 > __Note__
-> Please note that this app is still beta.
+> Please note that this app is still in beta.

 ## Table of Contents
 <!--toc:start-->